2nd Infantry Division Artillery (United States): World War II

-The DIVARTY was reconstituted on 10 September 1940 in the Regular Army as Headquarters and Headquarters Battery, 2d Division Artillery and activated on 1 October 1940 at Fort Sam Houston.
-Following training in the United States, the unit left for Europe to take part in World War II, where on 7 June 1944 it fired in support of the Normandy landings that took place on the previous day.
+The DIVARTY was reconstituted on 10 September 1940 in the Regular Army as Headquarters and Headquarters Battery, 2nd Division Artillery, and activated on 1 October 1940 at Fort Sam Houston.
+Following training in the United States, the unit left for Europe to take part in World War II, where on 7 June 1944 it participated in support of the Normandy landings that took place on the previous day.
 Under the new "triangular" organization, the DIVARTY was composed of its headquarters battery, a 155mm general support battalion (the 12th Field Artillery Battalion) and three 105mm direct support battalions (the 15th Field Artillery Battalion, 37th Field Artillery Battalion and 38th Field Artillery Battalion).
 The 38th Field Artillery Battalion was detached to the 9th Armored Division for a few days in May 1945, and the DIVARTY received the attachment of numerous field artillery batteries, battalions and groups over the course of fighting from 13 June 1944 to 28 April 1945.

-2d Division Artillery moved through Europe to support the division in France, Belgium, Germany, and finally into Czechoslovakia.
+2nd Division Artillery moved through Europe to support the division in France, Belgium, Germany, and finally into Czechoslovakia.
 Following the end of the war, it left Europe to return to Camp Swift, Texas in July 1945 in preparation for deployment to the Pacific.
-For its actions in World War II the unit earned campaign streamers embroidered Normandy, Northern France, Reinhold, Ardennes-Alsace and Central Europe.
-2d Division Artillery was also awarded the Belgian Fourragère for actions in Ardennes and Elsenborn Crest.
+For its actions in World War II, the unit earned the campaign streamers for Normandy, Northern France, Ardennes-Alsace and Central Europe.
+2nd Division Artillery was also awarded the Belgian Fourragère for actions in Ardennes and Elsenborn Ridge.

 Cold War

 Korean War

-Alerted on 8 July 1950, the Division Artillery, commanded by Brigadier General Loyal M. Haynes, departed from Tacoma, WA on the USNS "General Funston" on 22 July 1950, and arrived in Pusan on 20 August.
-The individual battalions shipped with their Regimental Combat Teams (details to be developed).
+Alerted on 8 July 1950, the DIVARTY, commanded by Brigadier General Loyal M. Haynes, departed from Tacoma on the USNS Frederick Funston on 22 July 1950, and arrived in Pusan on 20 August, with each individual battalions shipped with their Regimental Combat Team.
 In August 1950, during the Korean War, the 2nd Infantry Division moved into the Pusan perimeter to relieve the 24th Infantry Division.
-2d Division Artillery moved with its division and fired in support of US, ROK and UN forces until the end of the war.
-In 1954, 2d Division Artillery returned to the U.S. at Fort Lewis, Washington.
+2nd Division Artillery moved with its division and fired in support of US, ROK and UN forces until the end of the war.
+In 1954, 2nd Division Artillery returned to the U.S. at Fort Lewis, Washington.
 For actions in Korea the unit earned 10 Campaign streamers and was awarded two Republic of Korea Presidential Unit Citations.
 At least six members of the Division Artillery headquarters and medical detachment were awarded the Silver Star for actions during the Korean War: